brownag/soilvctrs/README.md

 #### On similarities to `aqp`...

+`soilvctrs` deliberately has less scope than `aqp` and imports only a couple libraries (`vctrs`, `geovctrs`) -- potentially useful for _extension_ in other packages.
+Further use of _nested_ `geovctrs` and the ability to directly manipulate profile geometric elements _outside_ of a graphics device has exciting (still theoretical) implications for _interactive_ profile plots, 2-dimensional profile descriptions and new algorithm design.
 This experiment is leveraging knowledge and experience I (Andrew) have gained as a major contributor to the Algorithms for Quantitative Pedology ([aqp](http://ncss-tech.github.io/AQP/)) project.
+For experimental reasons, I intend to "reproduce" core "bookkeeping" and graphical code with the goal of exploring new capabilities in an unconstrained way.

-The visual representation of soil profile sketches via Dylan Beaudette's `aqp::plotSPC` is a major conceptual inspiration for this work on `soilvctrs` -- though there is no code in common.
+The visual representation of soil profile sketches via Dylan Beaudette's `aqp::plotSPC` is a major conceptual inspiration for this work on `soilvctrs`.
 I thank Dylan and other contributors to the AQP suite of R packages (_aqp_, _soilDB_, _sharpshootR_) for constant inspiration and much opportunity.
 As a contributor to `aqp`, I have no intention of superseding or "competing" with it in in this package.

-However, for experimental reasons, I intend to reproduce core "bookkeeping" and graphical code with a goal to explore new capabilities in an unconstrained way.

-`aqp` has set the bar high with an immense distillation of concepts into analytic software for the masses. `soilvctrs` is definitively more developer focused and deliberately has less scope.
-Recent extensions allow the `SoilProfileCollection` to rely on compiled code for its workhorse functions -- making demanding computations much more favorable than they were.
-It is likely there will be no significant performance advantages for `soilvctrs` compared with a `data.table`-enhanced `SoilProfileCollection`.

-A benefit of `soilvctrs` package will be that it imports only a couple libraries (`vctrs`, `geovctrs`) and therefore is "contained" enough for inclusion or _extension_ in other packages.
-Further, use of _nested_ geometries and the ability to directly manipulate profile geometric elements outside of a graphics device has exciting (still theoretical) implications for _interactive_ profile plots, 2D profile descriptions, and new algorithm design.